 What are your health care RESULTS and your RESULTS for your patient and other CUSTOMER service PROCESSES?
-What are your RESULTS for KEY MEASURES or INDICATORS of health care outcomes and the PERFORMANCE of services that are important to and directly serve your patients and other CUSTOMERS?
-How do these RESULTS differ by HEALTH CARE SERVICE offerings, patient and other CUSTOMER groups, and market SEGMENTS, as appropriate?
+What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of health care outcomes and the PERFORMANCE of services that are important to and directly serve your patients and other CUSTOMERS?
+How do these RESULTS differ by HEALTH CARE SERVICE offerings?
+HOW do these RESULTS differ by HEALTH CARE SERVICE offerings, patient and other CUSTOMER groups, and market SEGMENTS, as appropriate?